cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 ###### Governance Discovery Completeness

+Governance Discovery Completeness can be defined as the ease with which potential contributors can find and read the governance documentation.
+Not having a clear and discoverable governance documentation can lead to confusion in the project's community and potential contributors.

 * Describe how easy is it for potential contributors to find and read the governance documentation.
 * Is it findable from the project web page and repository README files?
 * Are governance files named clearly, and interlinked across the projects repos to the primary?